GenXProject/GenX.jl/docs/src/maintenance_overview.md

 (In reality, maintenance is likely scheduled months in advance, so optimizing down to the hour may not be realistic anyway.)

 ## How to use
-There are four columns which need to be added to the plant data, i.e. in the resource `.csv` files:
+There are four columns which need to be added to the plant data, i.e. in `Generators_data.csv`:

 1. `MAINT` should be `1` for plants that require maintenance and `0` otherwise.
 2. `Maintenance_Duration` is the number of hours the maintenance period lasts.